soda3x/ArmaReforgerServerTool/README.md

 - [dotNET 6 Runtime](https://dotnet.microsoft.com/en-us/download)
 - Any dependencies for the Arma Reforger Dedicated Server (namely Microsoft Visual C++ Runtime)

+### Developer Dependencies

+If you are contributing to the project, you will also need the following:

+- NSIS (to build the installer)
+- Visual Studio 2022

 ## Screenshots

 ![Screenshot](https://github.com/soda3x/ArmaReforgerServerTool/raw/main/docs/servertoolscreen.png)